comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

 editor modes which can help you with this.
 The skeleton implementation follows PEP8 quite closely.
 You are encouraged, especially if you are a more experienced programmer, to follow PEP8 in your implementation.
-However nobody is going to lose marks for PEP8 failures.
+Full code marks will require PEP8 compliance.

 Skeleton code documentation
 ===========================